Queen Sunwon: Regent

 When her husband died in 1834, she became regent for her eight-year-old grandson, King Heonjong and the political power remained in the hands of her family, the Andong Kim clan until 1840, when it passed to the family of Heonjong's mother, Queen Sinjeong, the Pungyang Jo clan, following the Catholic persecution of 1839.

 Prior to the death of her grandson in 1849 and becoming regent once again, the Queen had outlived her children as one of her remaining daughters, Princess Deokon, died in 1844.
-The Queen eventually became regent again during King Cheoljong’s reign in 1849.
+The Queen eventually became regent again during King Cheoljong's reign in 1849.
 With her influence, she had the king marry a daughter from her clan in 1851, who was known as Queen Cheorin, and ruled as regent until his fourth year of reign in 1852.

 Death

-Queen Sunwon later died in Changdeok Palace, on 21 September 1857.
-The Queen's clan power later diminished when Queen Shinjeong adopted Grand Internal Prince Heungseon’s son, Yi Myeong-bok, as her own to become the next king.
-The Queen Dowager stepped down and gave all power to the Grand Internal Prince Heungseon to help his son as regent; thus removing all power of the Andong Kim clan’s influence as well as the Pungyang Jo clan in the end.
+Queen Sunwon later died in Changdeokgung, on 21 September 1857.
+The Queen's clan power later diminished when Queen Shinjeong adopted Grand Internal Prince Heungseon's son, Yi Myeong-bok, as her own to become the next king.
+The Queen Dowager stepped down and gave all power to the Grand Internal Prince Heungseon to help his son as regent; thus removing all power of the Andong Kim clan's influence as well as the Pungyang Jo clan in the end.

 Queen Sunwon is buried with her husband in Inreung located in Naegok-dong, Seocho District, Seoul.